noodle-run/noodle/CONTRIBUTING.md

 6. In the "Connect to your database" section, select "@upstash/redis"
 7. Copy the url into your `.env` file as `REDIS_URL` key
 8. Copy the token into your `.env` file as `REDIS_TOKEN` key
+9. Upstash is only used for ratelimiting, if left empty then ratelimiting will be disabled

 And that's all for the redis part!